ksarkies/Weather-Station/Weather-Station-firmware-ARM/README.md

 is done over a serial cable.
 It is possible that a wireless interface could be added in the future.

-The firmware shall power down the unit, which shall wake on interrupt from a sensor, or at regular preset times to take measurements with non-interrupting sensors and to make connection with any attached base station.
+The firmware powers down the unit to sleep, and wakes on interrupt from a sensor, or at regular preset times to take measurements with non-interrupting sensors and to make connection with any attached base station.

-The firmware shall also control charging of the backup battery from the solar panel.
+The firmware also controls charging of the backup battery from the solar panel.
 This is done by monitoring the battery voltage during bulk charge and applying a limit when it reaches absorption phase.
 Charging is then stopped when the current falls below the 0.02C level (C being the battery capacity).

+The Makefile currently includes the load script for the STM32F103RET6 used on the ET Stamp module.
+Change this to STM32F103RBT6 if the ET-STM32F103 development board is used.

 The sensors are allocated to the following GPIO ports:
-* PA0 Rainfall Gauge using pin interrupt.
+* PA0 Rainfall Gauge using EXTI interrupt.
 * PA1 Temperature and Humidity from DTH22.
-* PA2 Wind speed using pin interrupt.
+* PA2 Wind speed using EXTI interrupt.
-* PA3 Wind direction using pin interrupt.
+* PA3 Wind direction using EXTI interrupt.
 * PA4 Solar radiance current using ADC12-IN4.
 * Air pressure.
 This is I2C and needs I2C1_SCL on PB6 and I2C1_SDA on PB7.